Neka

+Neka (نکا) is a city in the Central District of Neka County, Mazandaran province, Iran, serving as capital of both the county and the district.

 History

-Not much is known about this area in geographical or historical accounts of the past, until the Qajar dynasty.
+Not much is known about this area in geographical or historical accounts of the past, until the Qajar era.
 However, in the geographical records of the early Islamic period, the name Mirdan of a city near the current city of Neka has been mentioned.
 Deh Khoda has mentioned the River Neka in his encyclopedia.
 It seems that Neka was a vicinity or 'block' comprising various rural settlements.

 The present Neka has sprung up from the village of 'Naranj', alongside a bridge on Neka River within the past 70 years.

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 46,152 in 11,941 households.
+The following census in 2011 counted 50,680 people in 14,795 households.
+The 2016 census measured the population of the city as 60,991 people in 19,357 households.